 | Parking: 1

 PENTHOUSE.
 A chance to live a piece of history: this stunning 2 bed / 2 bath unit was named after Lord Stanley and the eponymous Stanley Cup and is located in Ottawas greatest heritage neighbourhood, New Edinburgh.
 Stunning views of Parliament, Gatineau Hills and the Governor Generals residence through wall to wall windows - watch the changing seasons, and enjoy the fireworks without leaving your home!
 Built by Uniform Developments with design by architect Barry Hobin, bright, intelligent open spaces feature luxury finishes like granite, porcelain, hardwood and maple cabinetry by Deslaurier.
 Two private balconies, 10 foot ceilings, spacious proportions and generous-sized rooms.
 Enjoy amenities, speciality shops and restaurants on Beechwood.
 Camera security, bike rooms, storage and extra-wide parking near the elevator.
-This one of a kind opportunity to purchase from an original owner in the heart of the city.
-Offers being presented on June 11th at 6PM (id:30732)
+This one of a kind opportunity to purchase from an original owner in the heart of the city. (id:30732)

 Listing office: ROYAL LEPAGE TEAM RE

 MacKay House Condo Ottawa | 295 MacKay St